johnoltman65/commerce_migrate/modules/csv_example/README.md

 CHANGING THE MIGRATION FILES
 ----------------------------
- When changes are made to the migration files, migrate_plus.migration.*.yml, then the active configuration must be updated as well.
-This can be done by re-installing the module, or via drush with `drush cex` and `drush cim`
+ If you are working with migrations as configuration then when changes are made to the migration files, migrate_plus.migration.*.yml, the active configuration must be updated as well.
+This can be done by re-installing the module, or via drush with `drush cex` and `drush cim`.